Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where $x$ on the propagating edge from $i$ to $j'$ is either trivial (i.e., the edge is undecorated) or equal to a single $\btri$ decoration.
-Define the admissible diagram

-where the leftmost propagating edge carries the same decoration as the leftmost propagating edge in $d$ and the shaded region is identical to the corresponding region of $d$.
+(a) For the first subcase, assume that $j \neq 1$.
+Since $d$ is admissible, $d$ must be the diagram in Figure~\ref{Fig133},where $x$ on the propagating edge from $i$ to $j'$ is either trivial (i.e., the edge is undecorated) or equal to a single $\btri$ decoration.
+Define the admissible diagram $d'$ to be the diagram in Figure~\ref{Fig134}, where the leftmost propagating edge carries the same decoration as the leftmost propagating edge in $d$ and the shaded region is identical to the corresponding region of $d$.
 By case (1), $d' $ can be written as a product of simple diagrams.
-By making repeated applications of Lemma \ref{lem:swap.prop.nonprop}, we can transform $d'$ into $d$, which shows that $d$ can be written as a product of simple diagrams, as desired.
+By making repeated applications of Lemma~\ref{lem:swap prop nonprop}, we can transform $d'$ into $d$, which shows that $d$ can be written as a product of simple diagrams, as desired.